 42. Write some reviews.
 Stayed somewhere good?
 Eaten the best pasta outside Italy?
 Share your experience online.
 Tripadvisor is the most popular place for leaving reviews and you’ll help other visitors make a good decision.

 43. Go for a long lunch.
 Speaking of restaurants – go hole up in one.
-One of my favourite days from my last trip to Florence is getting ‘stuck’ in a restaurant in the rain.
+One of my favourite days from my last trip to Florence was getting ‘stuck’ in a restaurant in the rain.
 Lunch morphed to afternoon coffee and into dinner as the rain poured down…and the wine poured freely.

 44. Catch up on your Instagramming.
 It may feel like it, but it hasn’t always been raining and even if it has, those moody shots have got instagram stamped all over them.
 You’ll find me on Instagram here.